-Holly Hatfield Rogai (530-752-9292, hhatfield@ucdavis.edu) is the Student Affairs Officer for the graduate programs in the Human Development Graduate Group.
-She is the person you contact when you have questions for Graduate Studies.
+There are Senior Academic Advisors to assist graduate programs in the Human Development Graduate Group.
+They are the contact when you have questions for Graduate Studies.

 Financial Support

 Teaching assistantships are rare and usually reserved for second-year students although readerships and research assistantships are sometimes available during the first year, as are scholarships and fellowships.
 For information regarding the availability of TA and RA positions and/or scholarships and fellowships in UCD and for the appropriate application forms, see the Program Coordinator in 1315 Hart Hall.
 For opportunities in other departments, contact the relevant departmental office.
 The deadline for applications for fellowship support is December 1.